-Our work is related to the recent works~\cite{Tsai/tog2016,yang/cvpr2017}.
-Our work is complementary to Tsai~\etal~\cite{Tsai/tog2016}, which utilises visual semantics to guide compositing images.
-Yang~\etal~\cite{yang/cvpr2017} is unsuitable for image blending when the source image and the destination image are significant different.

-We develop a framework GP-GAN that combines the strength of GANs and the gradient-based image blending method for conditional image generation, as shown in Figure~\ref{fig:framework}.
-Our framework consists of two phases.
-On phase one, the low-resolution realistic images were generated based on our proposed Blending GAN.
-On phase two, we solve the proposed Gaussian-Poisson Equation based on the gradient vector field fashioned by Laplacian pyramid.
-This framework allows us to achieve high-resolution and realistic images as shown in Figure~\ref{fig:intro}.
-Our main contributions are four folds and summarised as follows: \begin{itemize} \item We develop a high-resolution conditional image generation framework GP-GAN that takes advantages of both GANs and gradient-based image blending methods, which is the first work that explores the capability of GANs in high-resolution image blending task to the best of our knowledge. \item We propose a network called Blending GAN for generating low-resolution realistic images. \item We propose the Gaussian-Poisson Equation for combine gradient information and colour information. \item We also conduct a systematic evolution of the proposed approach, based on both benchmark experiments and user studies on Amazon Mechanic Turk. \end{itemize}
+We develop a novel framework named GP-GAN to combine the strength of GANs and gradient-based image blending methods, as shown in Figure~\ref{fig:framework}, which consists of two phases.
+In phase one, a low-resolution realistic image is generated based on the proposed Blending GAN.
+In phase two, we solve the proposed Gaussian-Poisson Equation based on the gradient vector field and the generated image in phase one fashioned by the Laplacian pyramid.
+This framework allows us to achieve high-resolution and realistic images, as shown in Figure~\ref{fig:intro_d}, which outperforms all the baseline methods.
+Our main contributions are four folds, which are summarized as follows: \begin{itemize} \item We develop a framework GP-GAN for high-resolution image blending that takes advantages of both GANs and gradient-based image blending methods.
+To the best of our knowledge, it is the first work that explores the capability of GANs in high-resolution image blending task. \item We propose a network called Blending GAN for generating low-resolution realistic images. \item We propose the Gaussian-Poisson Equation for combining gradient information and color information. \item We also conduct a systematic evolution of the proposed approach based on both benchmark experiments and user studies on Amazon Mechanic Turk, which shows that our method outperforms all the baselines and achieves the state-of-the-art performance. \end{itemize}